MarcelMeurer/WVD-Hydra/README.md

 1.0.4.40 | 2023-11-08 | Change: Important: Users in role "Host pool resource manager" can now create images (before: "Full Admin" role was needed)<br/>Add: New type of host pool configuration called "Hosts".
 Can be used to configure the hosts on a pool base with some basic settings: FSLogix profiles, OS settings, RDS settings, Teams optimization "on"<br/>Add: New tasks in script collections: "VM - Apply OS Settings" (see before); "Host - Drain mode revert" (brings the drain-mode into the state of starting a script collection)<br/>Add: Optional await a hybrid domain-join during the rollout<br/>Add: Marketplace images for Windows 11 23H1
-1.0.4.30 | 2023-10-19 | Add: Update of the rollout script to retry the installation of the AVD agent and bootloader 1.0.4.20 | 2023-10-03 | Fix: In a view cases the global settings couldn't show up in the portal 1.0.4.10 | 2023-09-28 | Add: Preview feature: Allowing special [REST calls](#External-REST-Calls) to start a rollout of hosts from external<br/>Add: Update of the imaging script to remove another dependency of an older intune deployment
+1.0.4.30 | 2023-10-19 | Add: Update of the rollout script to retry the installation of the AVD agent and bootloader 1.0.4.20 | 2023-10-03 | Fix: In a view cases the global settings couldn't show up in the portal 1.0.4.10 | 2023-09-28 | Add: Allowing special [REST calls](#External-REST-Calls) to start a rollout of hosts from external<br/>Add: Update of the imaging script to remove another dependency of an older intune deployment
 1.0.3.09 | 2023-09-23 | Fix: Resolved a typo in the imaging and rollout script (in some cases, the imaging process failed with an error about LogWrite not found (instead of LogWriter))
 1.0.3.08 | 2023-09-19 | Add: New option for generating images: Tag as 'TestImage' - Tags an image optionally as a 'TestImage'.
 Test images are ignored if the rollout configuration is set to use the newest image from a gallery definition or from a VM.
 Regardless, these images can be selected directly in the rollout configuration (e.g., in a test host pool).
 To untag, remove the tag 'AVD.TestImage' from an image or gallery version in the Azure Portal.<br/>Add: Dashboard shows the number of hosts and the number of running hosts (also in drain-mode)<br/>Add: The logs from the menu can now be downloaded (default retention time: 60 days)<br/>Add: New option in the global settings: "Add timestamps to script, imaging, and rollout logs"<br/>Add: New option in the global settings: "Try to adjust quota" - Hydra can try to increase the core quotas for non spot VMs automtically (handle with care)<br/>Change: The tag "AVD.Source" contains the resolved image resource id (e.g., the image version of a gallery definition, even if "newest" was selected)<br/>Removed: Strong generalization from the imaging menu: Is applied automatically if sysprep fails<br/>Fix: In some cases, a scheduled script was executed more then one time (again after 5 minutes)
 1.0.3.07 | 2023-09-04 | Add: Extending the imaging script to handle AADLoginForWindowsWithIntune issues (the installation doesn't continue after the deployment of the extension if an older extension version was installed on the master)<br/>Add: Extending the rollout script to bring an AAD-only VM faster online (shortens the error message that the host is not domain-joined)<br/>Add: Scripts and collection schedules for personal pools: The select script or collection will run on all hosts where the assigned user is a direct member of a given group.
 The group object ID is expected; only direct memberships<br/>Add: New task for script collections: VmStartIfNoSchedule - Starts a VM if no personal start configuration of an assigned host exists<br/>Add: My Sessions and Hosts: Users can configure the start time of the personal hosts.<br/>Add: New option for pooled host pools: Autoscaling & Shutdown -> Advanced Settings -> Details -> Don't create temporary hosts - Create persistent hosts